Hasara-Thilakarathna/google-clone-design/README.md

 The Google Clone Design project includes the following key features:

 - **Search bar:** A prominent search bar with auto-suggestions as you type.
-- **Responsive Design:** The user interface adapts to laptops and tablets.
+- **Responsive Design:** The user interface adapts to laptops, tablets and mobile phones.
 - **Minimalist Aesthetics:** Clean design with a focus on usability and readability.
 - **Support system dark theme:** Adjust both light and dark theme according to device theme.